 - Your posting schedule: Once per week?
 Several times per week?

 - What’s your writing style?
 Will you write every day?
-Will you write and schedule several posts at once?
+Is your plan to write and schedule several posts at once?
 Will you write the post on the day is scheduled to be published or a day in advance?

 - How you will capture blog ideas and resources?
-Where will your store you running list of ideas of spontaneous blog topics?
+Where will your store your running list of ideas of spontaneous blog topics?